 As the Covid-19 pandemic continues, global regulators are warning financial services firms that they may need to enhance their trade surveillance activities to ensure they detect potential financial crime and insider trading.

 During lockdown, the UK Financial Conduct Authority (FCA) voiced concerns about managing insider trading conduct risks with most traders working from non-office locations, including business continuity sites and from home.
 Although more traders are now returning to the office, it seems likely that the mixed location approach will be present for some time.
-As a result, both the regulator and industry bodies say firms need to ensure their ability to detect insider trading is robust enough to match this new environment.
+As a result, both the regulator and industry bodies say that firms need to ensure their ability to detect insider trading is robust enough to match this new environment.

-To mitigate and manage insider trading risk, firms need to use the best tools to effectively identify, investigate and report on signs of wrongdoing.
+To mitigate and manage insider trading compliance risk, firms need to use the best tools to effectively identify, investigate and report on signs of wrongdoing.
 And to support those tools, firms need to have the right data to benchmark against, which for insider trading should include both news and social media.
 In fact, including social media and news data in market abuse detection is now an important practice that all compliance teams should adopt.
 This is because this data can quickly and easily highlight trades being conducted in advance of information appearing in the public domain and help teams to quickly investigate if there was any wrongdoing in play.
 So why is this practice still regarded as a ‘nice to have’ and not a necessity, when incorporating this data can significantly improve the accuracy around the detection of insider trading—one of the most common causes of market abuse?

 As a result of Covid-19, both the FCA and FICC Markets Standards Board (FMSB) have said they expect the combination of financial service employees working from non-office locations, alongside high levels of crisis-driven corporate fundraising, to create a perfect storm of conditions for insider trading.
 At the height of the lockdown, the majority of traders were working remotely – one survey showed that almost 60% of FX traders were working from home.
-Both the FCA and FMSB have raised concerns about the possibility that in such circumstances material non-public information (MNPI) could be overheard, discovered in the trash, or inadvertently disclosed in other ways.
+Both the FCA and FMSB have raised concerns about the possibility that in such circumstances MNPI could be overheard, discovered in the trash, or inadvertently disclosed in other ways.

 At the same time, from January through the beginning of July, companies around the globe have raised $5.4 trillion in capital, including $3.9tn since the start of March.
 With this scale of fundraising in unprecedented circumstances, significant volumes of MNPI were being handled by financial services firms every day, again often by employees working from home.
 As all of this was happening, information was being published in both the news and on social media at a dizzying speed.
 For example, Twitter has said that for Q1 2020, the average total of monetizable daily active users hit about 164 million, an increase of 23% above Q1 2019.